vexide/website/src/content/docs/index.md

 ![ferris standing next to some crates](/docs/crates.svg)

-Rust is a modern programming language that is growing in popularity.
-It has many practical uses, such as networking, graphics, programming, and embedded systems.
+Rust is a modern programming language that is growing in popularity due to its reliability, speed, and developer experience.
+Because of this, it's used today in fields like networking, graphics & systems programming, and embedded platforms development.
 If you've been looking for a chance to learn and use it in a project also enjoy robotics, then vexide is the perfect opportunity for you to pick it up! vexide's API takes heavy inspiration from widely used packages such as [`tokio`](https://crates.io/crates/tokio), [`embassy`](https://embassy.dev/), and [`cortex-m`](https://github.com/rust-embedded/cortex-m).
 This gives you a realistic look into the embedded and async Rust scene while also offering practical experience.

 vexide projects are just regular Rust projects.
 By using vexide, you gain full access to the entirety of the [crates.io](https://crates.io/) ecosystem's 150,000+ packages to use in your code.
 [Cargo](https://doc.rust-lang.org/cargo/), Rust's package manager makes it extremely easy to install third-party libraries and integrate them into your project.
 Even `vexide` itself is just another library that's installed through Cargo!